Is Alcohol a Depressant?

 How Depressants Effect the Mind and Body

 Alcohol impacts the brain in a variety of ways.
-The substance binds to receptors for gamma-aminobutyric acid (GABA), which is a neurotransmitter responsible for producing feelings of calmness and sedation, as well as the suppression of breathing and heart rate.
+The substance binds to receptors for gamma-aminobutyric acid (GABA), which is a neurotransmitter responsible for producing feelings of calmness and sedation, as well as the depression of the central nervous system that causes suppression of breathing and heart rate.
 Alcohol also inhibits glutamate, resulting in memory loss and other impaired brain functionality.
-In addition to effecting GABA and glutamine, alcohol releases dopamine – the neurotransmitter chemical responsible for pleasure.
+In addition to effecting GABA and glutamine, alcohol releases dopamine – the neurotransmitter chemical responsible for pleasure and reward.
 This causes people to drink even more in an attempt to increase those feel good feelings that dopamine produces.

 However, as more alcohol is consumed, more depressant effects will develop.
 As an individual continues drinking and more alcohol enters the system, it impairs judgement, vision, and alertness; dulls the senses; affects concentration; and slows down reaction time.